codyaverett/memento/learning/financial/trading/real/Principles of success.md

 - The last cookie on the planet
 - If the baker cooks more cookies, the last cookie is worth less now.
 - Scarcity and quality
+- Excessive supply has low demand

+## Bull and Bear markets

+- Bulls make money.. long trades here
+- Bear lose money.. short trades here
+- Don't be a bag holder, bring your money into the real world
+- Keep and multiply your money

+## Gamble Invest Trade Income

+- It's easy to make money in a bull market
+- Same thing as gambling
+- Be a trader or an investor
+- Traders spend time every day making smaller trades
+- Investors don't have to watch the market every day
+- Crypto is not a cash flow activity, it is a capital multiplication activity
+- If you need cash-flow, you need to do something else

+## Questions

+- Quality of your questions is correlated to the quality of your life
+- Giving people specific details
+- Vagueness gets vague answers
+- What have you already tried
+- Tell them what you want to learn and why you want to learn it
+- Never ask "Thoughts?"

+What do good questions look like?

+❌ Thoughts on XRP?
+✅ Using the analysis taught in investing lesson #8, I believe XRP is a good buy.
+Here is my work...
+Did I apply the lessons correctly?

+❌ Where do I go?
+✅ I have searched channels 1, 2, 3 and cannot find this specific thing I'm looking for.
+Am I missing the map, or a recommended pathway diagram?

+Ask questions:
+> Specifically
+> With all relevant details
+> While keeping it short

+## Navigation Motivation

+Learn how to not get eaten by whales
+Nfts
+Trading
+Experience, DeFi
+Investing, Strategic Postmodern Portfolio Theory Scalping market inefficiencies